 Planting pattern modulated the local environment for crops to grow both above-ground and below-ground (Dass et al., 2015; Gani et al., 2002).
 Root-length density and root water uptake interactively affect each other (Coleman, 2007; Zhao et al., 2018), both varying with planting pattern and fertilization (Figure 4).
 Increasing planting density appeared to have enhanced water uptake by roots in the topsoil, especially under high N fertilization after the jointing stage (Figure 4).
 For example, in 2016, roots under combination of N120 and P1 took 25% of the transpired water from the soil around the depth of 60 cm, while under combination of N240 and P3, this soil layer supplied only 18% of the transpired water (Figure 4).
 Such variation in root water uptake with planting density was also found in other treatments in 2017, although the significance in the variation varies (Figure 4).

 Roots regulate their water uptake from different soil layers as a response to change in soil water and other environmental factors (Figure 7).
 In P3, for example, the roots took 63% of the transpired water from the top 0-20 cm of soil on June 26, 2016.
-After the rainfall on July 19, the roots in the same soil layer contributed to 67% of the transpired water despite the significant decrease in fraction of the root lengths in this layer (Figure 5).
-This increase in water uptake accompanied by a decrease in relative root length indicates that the roots in the top 0-20 cm of soil were likely to have been water-stressed before the rainfall.
+After the rainfall on July 19, the roots in the same soil layer contributed 67% of the transpired water despite the significant decrease in fraction of the root lengths in this soil layer (Figure 5).
+This increase in water uptake, accompanied by a decrease in relative root length, indicates that the roots in the top 0-20 cm soil layer were likely to have been water-stressed before the rainfall.

 Compared to P1 and P2, P3 increased the root-length density in the top 0-10 cm of soil by 1.10-fold and 1.18-fold respectively (Figure 5), similar to those found by others (Guan et al., 2007; Li et al., 2011; Loades et al., 2010).
-The consequence of the increased root density in the topsoil due to the increased planting density is that it increased the root water uptake and competition between roots for water in the topsoil (Li et al., 2011; Tan et al., 2010).
+The consequence of the/ increased root density in the topsoil due to the increased planting density is that it increased the root water uptake and competition between roots for water in the topsoil (Li et al., 2011; Tan et al., 2010).
 Although the increased root water uptake depleted the topsoil water quickly, we did not find noticeable compensation by deep roots to increase their water uptake from the subsoil (Figure 4), indicating that the topsoil water remained sufficient for roots to take up and that the increased planting density did not enhance root penetration (Figure 5).
 The likely reason is that high planting density increased leaf area index thereby reducing water loss from evaporation (Hodge, 2004), as manifest from the soil water change (Figure 7); this is consistent with the findings of others (Ma and Song, 2016).